Opentrons/opentrons/api/docs/v2/parameters/style.rst

 Strings
 -------

-**Don't use string choices when a Boolean will work.** Use a Boolean when your string choices could be rephrased in terms of "true/false" or "on/off".
-Note that this does not apply to all two-choice situations.
+**Avoid strings that are synonymous with "yes" and "no".** When presenting exactly two string choices, consider their meaning.
+Can they be rephrased in terms of "yes/no", "true/false", or "on/off"?
+If no, then a string parameter is appropriate.
+If yes, it's better to use a Boolean, which appears in run setup as a toggle rather than a dropdown menu.

     - ✅ Blue, Red
     - ✅ Left-to-right, Right-to-left